dapr/quickstarts/workflows/python/sdk/README.md

 ### What happened?

-When you ran `dapr run --app-id order-processor --app-protocol grpc --dapr-grpc-port 4001 --components-path ../../../components/ --placement-host-address localhost:50005 -- python3 app.py`
+When you ran `dapr run --app-id order-processor --components-path ../../../components/ -- python3 app.py`

 1. First the user inputs an order for 11 cars into the concole app.
 2. A unique order ID for the workflow is generated (in the above example, `b903d749cd814e099f06ebf4a56a2f90`) and the workflow is scheduled.